Countdown for TikTok

 5. What can we learn from other countries that have enacted TikTok restrictions?
 Have countries that have banned TikTok, such as India, achieved their goals?
 As a result, how have Free Speech and governance been impacted?

-6. To what extent are the RESTRICT Act and DATA Act constitutional?
-What are their strengths and weaknesses?
+6. To what extent is the PAFACA Act constitutional?
+What are its strengths and weaknesses?

 7. What other national security threats do social media companies pose?
 What actions can or should be taken to address these concerns?